cgxarrie/FluStMac/README.md

 - Declare the element to be handled by the machine of type **T**, inheriting **StateMachineElement< TStatus>**
 - Declare the machine inheriting FluentStateMachine<T, TStatus>
 - Declare transitions in constructor of the machine
-- Transitions are evaluated in the order they are added.
-The first transition found matching the current request will provide the new status
+- Transitions are evaluated in the reverse order they are added.
+The last transition found matching the current request will provide the new status (add first the less restrictive transitions)
 - If the requested action is not permitted in the current Status a **ActionNotPermittedException** is thrown
 - If no condition can be met to get the next status a **TransitionNotFoundException** is thorwn